 Find literature and resources for your study and research.

-It is possible to search across multiple databases using the library's DiscoverEd service.
-Sign in to be able to search and access all online content.
-Use 'Advanced Search' and choose the option 'Expand results beyond Library Collections' for a full literature search beyond the holdings of the University.
+Search across multiple databases using the library's DiscoverEd service.
+Sign in to search and access online content.
+Use 'Advanced Search' and refine the search with 'Expand results beyond Library Collections' for full literature searching beyond Edinburgh University holdings.

 Citations and abstracts to millions of journal articles, conference proceedings from all subject areas.
 Impact factors and email alerts available.